CDCgov/prime-reportstream/prime-router/docs/getting-started/azure-storage-explorer.md

 4. Save the file - Azure Storage Explorer will prompt to upload
 5. Update the corresponding `output.hl7` or `output.fhir` file to match your changes
 6. Validate the changes using the CLI (see command above)
-7. Look for the updated `valid-{timestamp}.txt` file to confirm successful validation

 ### Syncing Schemas Between Environments